MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/upgrade-unsupported-version.md

 ---
-title: Concepts - Upgrade the Azure Kubernetes Services (AKS) on Azure Stack HCI host using PowerShell
+title: Concepts - Upgrade the Azure Kubernetes Services (AKS) on Azure Stack HCI host using PowerShell from an unsupported version
-description: Learn about using PowerShell to upgrade the Azure Kubernetes Service (AKS) on Azure Stack HCI host (management cluster). ms.topic: conceptual ms.date: 10/13/2021 ms.custom:
+description: Learn about using PowerShell to upgrade the Azure Kubernetes Service (AKS) on Azure Stack HCI host (management cluster) from an unsupported version. ms.topic: conceptual ms.date: 10/13/2021 ms.custom: